apache/distributedlog/docs/start/quickstart.rst

 DistributedLog uses `ZooKeeper` as the metadata store and `BookKeeper` as the log segment store.
 So you need to first start a zookeeper server and a few bookies if you don't already have one.
-You can use the `dlog` script in `distributedlog-service` package to get a standalone bookkeeper sandbox.
+You can use the `dlog` script in `distributedlog-proxy-server` package to get a standalone bookkeeper sandbox.
 It starts a zookeeper server and `N` bookies (N is 3 by default).

 ::

     // Start the local sandbox instance at port `7000`
-    > ./distributedlog-service/bin/dlog local 7000
+    > ./distributedlog-proxy-server/bin/dlog local 7000
     DistributedLog Sandbox is running now.
 You could access distributedlog://127.0.0.1:7000